Omar-Elhakim/Neuromarketing/README.md

 - **Subject-dependent** — train and test on the same subject.
 Measures whether the emotion is decodable at all.
 - **Subject-independent (LOSO)** — leave one subject out entirely, train on the other 14.
-Measures whether a model *generalises to a new person*, which is the only setting that matters for a deployable system.
+Measures whether a model generalises to a new person, which is the only setting that matters for a deployable system.
 Accuracy drops sharply here, and that gap is the interesting result.

-Tasks are run at 4 classes (the native labels), 3 classes, and 2 classes (happy vs. negative), since collapsing classes is a common way to make the problem tractable.
+Tasks are run at 4 classes (the native labels), 3 classes, and 2 classes (positive vs. negative).

 Part of the motivation is consumer hardware: SEED-IV was recorded with a research-grade 62-channel cap, but a neuromarketing product would use something